SpecterOps/SnowHound/README.md

 ### Collecting Data

+NOTE: I expect that over time we will develop a more robust/specific collector for SNOWHound, but in the short term it seemed simpler to leverage Snowflake's fantastic query interface.

 The first step is to collect the graph-relevant data from Snowflake.
 The cool thing is that this is actually a relatively simple process.
 I’ve found that Snowflake’s default web client, Snowsight, does a fine job gathering this information.
 You can navigate to Snowsight once you’ve logged in by clicking on the Query data button at the top of the Home page.

 ![](./images/snowsight.webp)